Esri/arcgis-runtime-ios/README.md

 # Overview

-This repository contains the package manifest for adding __ArcGIS Runtime SDK for iOS__ to your project as a Swift package via Swift Package Manager (SPM)
+This is the package repository for adding __ArcGIS Runtime SDK for iOS__ to your project using Swift Package Manager (SPM)

 ## Instructions
 1. Open your project in Xcode